11/7/2024

 speaker

-Hey guys, this is Michael Okunowichan.
+Hey, guys.
+This is Michael Okunowich on.
 Thank you for taking my questions today.
-So I guess just one from me, I'd like to ask a little bit with Compass's data delay, is there any added risk on the delivery side since we're no longer likely to have another long-acting psychedelic approved and on the market significantly ahead of MM120 to drive that expansion of the delivery infrastructure?
+So, I guess just one for me, I'd like to ask a little bit with, you know, with Compass's data delay.
+Is there any added risk on the delivery side since we're no longer likely to have another long-acting psychedelic approved and on the market significantly ahead of MM120 to drive that expansion of the delivery into infrastructure?

 speaker

 Yeah, thanks for the question, Michael.
-We're extremely excited and confident to be shaping this market and believe as we've been able to execute in the clinical development programs that our team's ability to again set the standard for the field in terms of real-world delivery is something we'll be pursuing, and that's something that we'll be pursuing regardless of what else happens with other programs or other organizations, but certainly as we progress here, we're very eager to continue those engagements with sites and payers and all the key stakeholders and to again set the standard for the field.
+We're extremely excited and confident to be shaping this market and believe, as we've been able to execute in the clinical development programs, that our team's ability to again, set the standard for the field in terms of real-world delivery.
+It's something we'll be pursuing, and that's something we'll be pursuing regardless of what else happens with other programs or other organizations.
+But certainly as we progress here, we're very eager to continue those engagements with sites and payers and all the key stakeholders and to, again, set the standard for the field.

 speaker

-Do you anticipate that having no psychotherapy component to essentially broaden the number of delivery settings that you're able to go into?
+Do you anticipate that having no psychotherapy component could potentially broaden the number of delivery settings that you're able to go into?

 speaker

-It was certainly a driver of making that decision, both for the integrity of how we deliver and the interpretability of clinical results, but also to try to maximize access we can have for patients at the end of the day.
-So the delivery modality, what we are pursuing and how we deliver MM120 is intentional, it's by design, and it's intended to maximize the opportunity for patient access to have a broad impact on the trajectory of these disorders.
-All
+It was certainly a driver of making that decision, both for the integrity of how we deliver and the interpretability of clinical results, but also to try to maximize access we can have for patients at the end of the day. the delivery modality, what we are pursuing, and how we deliver MM120 is intentional.
+It's by design, and it's intended to maximize the opportunity for patient access to have a broad impact on the trajectory of these disorders.

 speaker